 MLC (Multi-Level Cell)

-Such chips are less reliable and faster than before but allow you to create higher-capacity chips at a lower cost.
+These types of chips are less reliable than in the past, but faster.
+They allow for the production of higher-capacity chips at lower costs.

-To produce them, several silicone plate molds are used for each chip.
-This allows two bits to be stored for each memory cell.
-Therefore, the read/write speed is much lower than that obtained on mechanical hard drives.
+Multiple silicon wafer dies are used for each chip.
+This method allows for two bits to be stored in each memory cell.
+As a result, read/write speeds are much slower than those of mechanical hard drives.

 TLC (Triple Level Cell)

-TLC chips allow up to 3 bits to be stored in each memory cell and are the most widely used commercially today because of the low cost of producing them.
+TLC chips store up to 3 bits in each memory cell.
+They are the most widely used commercially today.
+This popularity stems from their low production costs.

 QLC (Quadruple Level Cell)